WilliamQLiu/williamqliu.github.io/_posts/2019-11-11-aws-security.md

 ### Magical IP Address

+The IP Address `169.254.169.254` is a magical IP in the cloud world (for AWS, Azure, DigitalOcean, Google) that allows cloud resources to find out metadata about themselves.

 * EC2's get IAM roles using this magical IP Address: `169.254.169.254`
 * RFC 3927 describes Link Local communications
 * This traffic cannot be blocked with Security Groups or NACLs